newcleo-dev-team/lbh15/docs/source/readme_full.rst

   >>> liquid_lead.k
   22.4

 - Create an instance of :class:`.Lead` class at a given temperature :code:`T`, then change the temperature value.
-Compare the Oxygen diffusivity values :code:`o_dif` at the two temperatures:
+Compare the oxygen diffusivity values :code:`o_dif` at the two temperatures:

   >>> from lbh15 import Lead